Farah5977/intern-repo/clean_code.md

 ### Efficiency
 Efficient code performs well without being over-optimized.
 The goal is to write clean, performant logic that uses resources wisely but still prioritizes readability.
 Avoid premature optimization — make the code clear first, then improve performance where necessary.

+---

+## Naming Variables & Functions

+### What makes a good variable or function name?
+A good name is clear, specific, and describes the purpose of the value or behaviour.
+It should answer “what is this?” or “what does this do?” without needing extra comments.
+Good names are usually:
+- Descriptive but not overly long (e.g. `totalPrice`, `calculateAverage`)
+- Written in a consistent style (camelCase for variables/functions)
+- Based on the domain language of the problem (e.g. `userId`, `sessionDuration`)

+### What issues can arise from poorly named variables?
+Poorly named variables like `a`, `b`, `x1`, or `data` make the code harder to read and easier to misunderstand.
+They slow down debugging and onboarding, because future developers must constantly trace where values come from.
+Bad names also increase the risk of bugs when someone misinterprets what a variable represents or reuses it for the wrong purpose.

+### How did refactoring improve code readability?
+Refactoring the `calc(a, b)` example into `calculateRemainingSeconds(totalMinutes, usedMinutes)` immediately made the intent of the function clear.
+The new names explain that the function works with minutes and converts them to seconds, then returns the remaining time.
+As a result, the code is easier to scan, requires fewer comments, and is safer to maintain because each variable’s meaning is obvious.